Do Kwon

-Education and early career
+On 23 March 2023, he was arrested in Montenegro while attempting to travel to Dubai using falsified documents.
+Following his arrest, he was charged by a US federal grand jury of eight counts, including securities fraud, commodities fraud, wire fraud and conspiracy.
+He was extradited to the United States, where he pleaded guilty to two counts of fraud.

+Early life and education

-According to his tweet on 6 September 2021, Do Kwon was born in Seoul, South Korea, on that same day in 1991.
-He attended high school at Daewon Foreign Language High School in South Korea.
-After receiving his BS in computer science in 2015 at Stanford University, he transitioned to work briefly as a software engineer for both Microsoft and Apple.
+Do Kwon was born in Seoul, South Korea, on 6 September 1991.
+He attended Daewon Foreign Language High School in Seoul and received a Bachelor of Science in Computer Science from Stanford University in 2015.

-In January 2016, Kwon returned to South Korea to develop and found his startup, Anyfi.

 Career

+After graduating in 2015, Kwon worked briefly as a software engineer for both Microsoft and Apple.

+In January 2016, he returned to South Korea to develop and found his startup, Anyfi.
+It was later discovered that the company at which he was CEO had received approximately $600,000 worth of government funding during its initial stages.
+That involved a conflict of interest, because the funding was approved through a Korean incubator company run by one of the co-founder's parents.
+Furthermore, internal investigations from the Korean Ministry of SMEs and Startups revealed that the company had received failing grades in initial evaluation reports, and that five counts of the inappropriate use of funding for personnel expenses were exposed, although the money was reported to have been retrieved by the Ministry.

 Terraform Labs

-Do Kwon co-founded Terraform Labs Pte.
-Ltd. in January 2018 with entrepreneur Daniel Shin.
+In January 2018, Do Kwon co-founded Terraform Labs Pte.
+Ltd. with entrepreneur Daniel Shin.
 Later in 2018, Terraform Labs released a cryptocurrency called Luna.
 Terraform began selling its stablecoin, TerraUSD (UST), in 2020.
-Terra blockchain, which includes both UST and Luna, had stable mining incentives that were purported to create an elastic monetary policy alongside an efficient fiscal policy to counteract potential low adoption and limited use cases.
-The UST stablecoin used an algorithm linked to the Luna supply to maintain a value of around $1, unlike other coins that are pegged to cash.
+The Terra blockchain, which included both UST and Luna, had stable mining incentives that were purported to create an elastic monetary policy, alongside an efficient fiscal policy, to counteract potential low adoption and limited use cases.
+The UST stablecoin used an algorithm linked to the Luna supply to maintain a value of around $1, unlike other coins that were pegged to cash.
 The value of Luna eventually reached over $116 in April 2022.

 During his time at Terraform Labs, Kwon also worked on various blockchain projects, including Mirror, Prism, Astroport, and Anchor.
-The Mirror token, known as MIR, runs on a decentralized finance platform related to Terra.
-MIR allows people to disregard current restrictions on stocks and other assets by making it easier to create and trade synthetic versions.
+The Mirror token, known as MIR, ran on a decentralized finance platform related to Terra.
+MIR allowed people to disregard restrictions on stocks and other assets by making it easier to create and trade synthetic versions.

 Following the crash of sister currencies Luna and TerraUSD in May 2022, Terraform Labs began trading a new cryptocurrency termed Luna 2.0 in June 2022.
-However, the release of Luna 2.0, now called LUNA on trading platforms, drew pushback from investors and critics.
+However, the release of Luna 2.0, later called LUNA on trading platforms, led to push-back from investors and critics.
 As a result of the crash, TerraUSD and Luna are now referred to as TerraClassicUSD and LUNC, respectively.